Paul has been an enthusiastic amateur tennis player for over 35 years. In 2013, he competed in the USTA tennis nationals in Arizona.

 1. Bionic Gloves

-Designed by hand specialists at Bionic, these innovative gloves can help players to get a better grip on their rackets, especially if they become sweaty during a match.
+Designed by hand specialists at Bionic, these innovative bionic gloves help players to get a better grip on their rackets, especially if they become sweaty during a match.

-I know a number of people who swear by them and they are certainly interesting.
+I know a number of people who swear by them.
 They have special pads inside the glove that even out the pressure when holding a racket.
 That means the wearer doesn't suffer from blisters, as well getting a firmer grip.

 2. Novelty Vibration Dampeners